What is Orthognathic Surgery?

 if your jaws and face out of proportion.
 Incorrectly shaped bones are usually caused by uneven development of your jaws or may be caused by injury to the face.
 You may have one or a combination of these facial imbalances.

-Your orthodontist role.
+The orthodontist role.

-Your orthodontist examines the position of your teeth and determines how braces will prepare your bite for surgery.
+Alex Redhead will examine the position of your teeth and determines how braces will prepare your bite for surgery.

-Your surgeon's role
+The surgeon's role

 Before beginning treatment